In the UK, you can get an eSIM from EE, O2 or Vodafone for use in your iPhone, Samsung Galaxy or Google Pixel phone.

 eSIM or embedded SIM technology is now available on the latest smartphones from Apple, Samsung and Google.
-On devices like the iPhone 13 and the Galaxy S22, you can download an eSIM to your phone.
+On devices like the iPhone 11, the Galaxy S20, and newer devices, you can download an eSIM to your phone.
 This will allow you to get connected without the need for a physical SIM card.
-You can also use an eSIM to activate dual-SIM functionality on these phones.
+You can also use an eSIM to activate the dual-SIM functionality on these phones.

 ---|---|